jimmyff/jimmyff-website/content/blog/2026-04-13-open-letter-uk-digital-privacy/index.md

 I'm a software engineer.
 I joined the Labour party over twenty years ago, in my teens.
 I'm writing to tell you that you and your government are dismantling the digital privacy of every citizen in the United Kingdom - and that, as things stand, you and the Labour party no longer have my support.

-The country has rejected national ID cards twice in a generation.
-Once under Tony Blair.
-Once under you, just months ago.
-The message could not be clearer.
-And yet here you are, building something far more invasive than the scheme we already rejected - twice.
+The country has rejected national ID cards twice in a generation - once under Tony Blair, once under you.
+And yet your government is building something far more invasive: mandatory device scanning, VPN bans, broken encryption, and universal identity disclosure just to use the open web.
 I don't know whether your government fully understands what these proposals mean for the privacy of every person in this country.
 This letter is my attempt to highlight these issues to you, before it's too late.

 ## This is already happening